 An Act to establish an agency to provide, or promote the provision of, land, infrastructure, facilities and services for the social, economic and environmental needs of the State and for related purposes.

-[Long title inserted by No. 60 of 1998 s.
-4; amended by No. 67 of 2004 s.
+[Long title inserted: No. 60 of 1998 s.
+4; amended: No. 67 of 2004 s.
 4.]

 Part 1 — Preliminary